sammck/tp-hub/README.md

     on Ubuntu 22.04.
 However, if you skip auto-provisioning and manually install docker and docker-compose, the hub may well work on any Linux variant.
   - **Python 3.8+** is required by the bootstrapping scripts.
-  - The ability to forward ports 80 and 443 on a public IP address to ports 7080 and 7443, respectively, on the tp-hub host.
-Generally, this means one of:
-    - A gateway router or VPN that you manage and which supports port forwarding (with port remapping), and a way to make the tp-hub host have a fixed LAN IP address (either with a static IP address or via DHCP address reservation).
-This is the typical solution for home networks, and the one described here, but might not be possible in certain ISP environments (e.g., running behind a 5G hotspot, or when you do not manage the network you are running in).
-    - A port forwarding service or custom solution that provides an external public IP address and forwards ports 80 and 443 to a reverse tunneling agent running on the tp-hub host, which forwards connections to localhost ports 7080 and 7443, respectively.
-In this case, the public IP address used for outbound connections will be different than the public IP address used for inbound connections.
-Such a solution can be made to work without a stable LAN IP address or network public address, and without administrative control over the local network.
-It can even work when the tp-hub host machine is moved between multiple networks (i.e., a mobile tp-hub).
-An example of how to set up such a port-forwarding solution is described [here](stacks/sshtunnel).

 Installation
 =====